FluidChains/FullNode/README.md

 ```

 To run on the Bitcoin network: ``` Stratis.BitcoinD\dotnet run ```
-To run on the Stratis network: ``` Stratis.StratisD\dotnet run ```
+To run on the CivX network: ``` Stratis.StratisD\dotnet run ```

 Getting Started Guide
 -----------
-More details on getting started are available [here](https://github.com/stratisproject/StratisBitcoinFullNode/blob/master/Documentation/getting-started.md)
+More details on getting started are available [here](https://github.com/exofoundation/CivXFullNode/blob/master/Documentation/getting-started.md)

 Development
 -----------